Barry Levinson has had the kind of career that can make a filmmaker look deceptively miscellaneous.

 Diner turned local memory into a filmmaking method

 His directorial debut, Diner (1982), remains the clearest statement of that method.
-Britannica calls it the first of several movies set in his native Baltimore, and that is not just geographic bookkeeping.
+Britannica calls it the first of several movies set in his native Baltimore, and that is more than geographic bookkeeping.
 It is the key to his best work.

 Levinson understood that a city can function as a memory system.
 Baltimore gave him working- and middle-class male banter, immigrant aspiration, sports obsession, ethnic specificity, and the feeling of a postwar American world shifting under its own feet.